pcda18/pcda18.github.io/week-01.md

 #### Command Line Basics Continued

 Next, create a new directory and text file in our shared folder.
-We’ll spend more time working with text data after the break.

 ```bash
 cd ~/Desktop